adhal007/SSBR-JWAS-Implementation/README.md

 3) Includes XSimPreProcess package for automating XSim -> JWAS analysis.

 ## Steps for adding XSimPreProcess Module for XSim package.
-1. push!(LOAD_PATH, "/Path/To/My/Module/") to add XSimPreProcess Module to julia.
+1. ```push!(LOAD_PATH, "/Path/To/My/Module/")``` to add XSimPreProcess Module to julia.
 Requires this push for module use everytime julia is reopned
-2. Putting this statement in the file ~/.julia/config/startup.jl will extend LOAD_PATH on every Julia startup.
+2. Copy/paste the command in the file ```~/.julia/config/startup.jl``` will extend LOAD_PATH on every Julia startup.

-3. Generate XSim Data for multiple generations and pre-process the data for use in SSBR for JWAS
+## Jupyter-Examples.
+Usage of XSimPreProcess module for SSBR-analysis in this folder